 Market Makers: the large institutional banks are both buyers and sellers of a stock.

 Market Orders: tells your broker to get you shares at current market prices.

-Market Trend: represents the general direction in a market or a security over a given period of time which can last from a couple days to months to years.
+Market Trend: represents the general direction in a market or security over a given period of time which can last from a couple of days to months to years.

 Merger: deals that combine two separate companies into a single new company.

-One Cancels Other: two orders are made and if one of the orders is executed, the other is cancelled.
+One Cancels Other: two orders are made and if one of the orders is executed, the other is canceled.

 One Triggers Other: contingent order where a primary and secondary order is placed.
 One is triggered, the other order is as well.